 Jordan also talked about TK’s video showing you how to root the Sony Xperia Z2 and the addition of forums for the HTC Desire 610 and the LG G3 US carrier variants.
 So pull up a chair and check out this video.

 This year’s xda:devcon 2014 is certainly shaping up to include plenty of discussions about wearables.
 And why not?
 Wearables are a big topic right now, and developers are looking into how to develop for this platform.

 Today, we are happy to announce another great speaker who will be at xda:devcon ’14.
 A published author and researcher who has been developing wearable projects for the past 5 years together with his friends and colleagues at Malmö University and Aarhus University, Andreas Göransson will be talking software development.
 During the day he teaches computer related courses to both engineering and design students at Malmö University and during the evening he solves programming problems of various kinds.
 He is interested in open source projects and gets involved when he has a chance.

-This year, Göransson offers up another excellent presentation talking about software development using software development kits.
+Göransson offers up an excellent presentation talking about software development using software development kits.
 This time wearables will be the focus.
 Wearable computing is a concept that has grown popular the recent years with devices such as interactive glasses, lifelogging cameras, smartwatches, wearable sensors, and more.
 Since Google IO 2014, many more SDKs are available to play with, if you’re interested in the new Wear SDK this session is for you.
 This talk will cover SDK development including notifications, apps, design, and more.